-Through excellent cooperation of all partners, by the 4th InterEnerStat meeting on 22-23 October 2009, additional comments were passed to the consultant regarding a second revision of the harmonised definitions.
-However, 95% of the definitions of both flows and products have been agreed by all participating organisations.
-Discussion goes on to get an agreement on the remaining 5%.
+Through excellent cooperation of all partners, by the 4th InterEnerStat meeting in October 2009, 95% of the definitions of both flows and products have been agreed by all participating organisations.

 Over the next couple of years the final definitions were agreed such that a full set of definitions could then be used by the organisations in reshaping and reformulating some of their definitions (when and where needed).
-They should also be used as the basis for the definitions of the IRES Manual to be produced by the United Nations Statistics Division (UNSD), driven by the work of Oslo group.
+These definitions also formed the basis for the definitions of the IRES Manual to be produced by the United Nations Statistics Division (UNSD), driven by the work of Oslo group.
 IRES was endorsed by the UN in 2011 and is currently being finalised.
 Alongside this the Oslo group has also developed an Energy Compliers manual, which will be released later in 2016, which has drawn on the work of InterEnerStat.

 At a time when organisations face more challenges to improve transparency and timeliness, it is our sincere hope that the InterEnerStat site will help users to better understand energy statistics and pave the way for more cooperation and harmonisation between organisations.
 In order to increase the usefulness of the site, comments and suggestions are more than welcome.